government, embassy/high commission

 The building was later purchased by the Polish Foreign Ministry in 1921 from the widow of Sir Arthur Basil Markham, Lady Lucy Markham, CBE (1873-1960).

 During the inter-war years, the Embassy became a key centre in the city's diplomatic landscape.
-The British press wrote of the famous musical soirees hosted by the Ambassador and his wife.
-Following the outbreak of World War II, the building became the official headquarters of the Polish Republic-in-Exile.
+After the outbreak of World War II, the building became the official headquarters of the Polish Government-in-Exile, where documents of great international importance were drafted and processed, such as the 'Raczynski Note', the first document which officially informed the Western public of the Holocaust.

 The building is a fine example of a Georgian townhouse located on the corner of Portland Place and Weymouth Street.
 Its four-story, three-bay wide front façade is relatively modest.